jpmondet/devnet_training/p4/README.md

 ## Day 5

-### NetChain
+Example of applications :

-Interesting In-network key-value store leveraging programmable hardware with p4.
+- NetChain : Interesting In-network key-value store leveraging programmable hardware with p4.
+- NetCache : Load-balancing for a key-value store using small & very fast cache of the switch asics.

+In both cases, custom UDP-based protocols are used.

+## Last day

+Some more examples of applications seen in researches :

+- CONGA : Improving ECMP-like load-balancing in DC tracking congestion to minimize bottlenecks (+ diminushing issues during link failures)
+  - See also : HULA (INT + routing), DRILL, LetFlow..
+- INT : In-band Network Telemetry
+- p4v : P4 programs verification (proof/correctness)
+- Swing State : Management of programmable networks